-The Vice President of Human Resources serves as the Title IX Coordinator and ADA/504 Coordinator and oversees implementation of Rider University's Affirmative Action and Equal Opportunity plan, disability compliance, and this policy.
+The Vice President for Diversity, Equity and Inclusion and Chief Diversity Officer, Title IX Coordinator serves as the Title IX Coordinator and ADA/504 Coordinator.
+She oversees implementation of Rider University's Affirmative Action and Equal Opportunity plan, disability compliance, and this policy.
 The Title IX Coordinator has the primary responsibility for coordinating Rider University's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent discrimination, harassment, and retaliation prohibited under this policy.